ibm-cloud-docs/direct-link/pricing.md

 ## Local routing
 {: #local-routing}

 Local routing is included with all {{site.data.keyword.cloud_notm}} Direct Link offerings.
 It includes access to all of the data centers connected directly to the local market, and it provides unlimited ingress and egress traffic across the Direct Link.
-If you need to route your traffic outside the local markets defined below, you must add the Global Routing option.
+If you need to route your traffic outside the local markets defined in the next section, you must add the Global routing option.
 Local routing does not incur any overage fees.

 ## Expanded IBM Direct Link local markets
 {: #expanded-ibm-cloud-direct-link-local-markets}

-To reach {{site.data.keyword.cloud_notm}} resources outside of the local market in which the Direct Link is connected (at a PoP or data center), you must add the Global Routing option, which expands your access to include all {{site.data.keyword.cloud_notm}} data centers, globally.
+To reach {{site.data.keyword.cloud_notm}} resources outside of the local market in which the Direct Link is connected (at a PoP or data center), you must add the Global routing option, which expands your access to include all {{site.data.keyword.cloud_notm}} data centers, globally.

-However, we've recently expanded our Direct Link local markets to provide more local routing options to our customers across the globe.
+However, we have expanded our Direct Link local markets to provide more local routing options to our customers across the globe.
 The new local market assignments are listed in the following table.

 | Local Market | Sites |
 |--------|----------------------|